vitalik/django-ninja/README.md

 ## Usage

-In your django project create new `api.py` file:
+In your django project next to urls.py create new `api.py` file:

 ```Python
 from ninja import NinjaAPI